 If you're planning on applying to schools outside of the UC system or schools in other states, then you should definitely still take the ACT or SAT.
 Even though UC is phasing out scores, most other schools — especially competitive ones! — still use standardized test scores as part of the admissions process.

 Will Other California Public Schools Eliminate the ACT or SAT?
 What About California Private Schools?

+In March 2022, the California State University system announced that it will permanently switch to test-free admissions, starting with the incoming class of 2025.
 As of right now, no other California universities have indicated that they are moving away from requiring the ACT or SAT.
 While some experts believe they may follow suit in the future, as of right now, no other universities or university systems have announced plans to do so.

 If you're not sure if your potential schools fall into the University of California system, this article will help you figure out if they do!